danfuzz/samizdat/doc/samizdat-0-lib/module.md

 allow manipulation of module values, but does not include anything that affects global system state.

-An uninitialized module value is a token of the form:
+An uninitialized module value is a derived value of the form:

 ```
 @[module: [